quay/quay-operator/README.md

 ### Registry Backends

-Quay supports multiple storage backends.
+Quay supports multiple storage backends (configured as an array).
 The quay operator supports aiding in the facilitation of certain storage backends.
 The following backends are currently supported:

 * Local
+* S3

+#### Local Storage

 The following is an example of how to define a local backend with a customized location for which images will be stored: